 Cindy Perlin, LCSW

 Your mind is one of the most powerful tools you have available for reducing and eliminating pain.
 I can teach you how to harness your mind to feel better.
 Once you’ve acquired the skills that I teach you, you will have them available for a lifetime of better health.
+The pain conditions I’ve successfully treated include migraine and tension headaches, back and neck pain, TMJ, fibromyalgia and myofascial pain syndrome.

 The mind affects pain intensity and frequency in many ways, including: